mkgold/dhintro18/IntroDH-syllabus-f18.md

 Assignment options:

-1. Text-Mining Assignment (Due Oct 9)\
+1. Text-Mining Assignment (Due Oct 9)
     Explore a text or set of texts with Voyant (easiest), Bookworm, MALLET, or another text-mining tool.
 Blog about your experiences.

-2. Mapping Assignment (Due Oct 23)\
+2. Mapping Assignment (Due Oct 23)
     Create a map of a novel, an author's works, or some other data using Google Maps, CartoDB, ARCGIS StoryMaps, or another mapping platform.
 Blog about your project

-3. Network Analysis Assignment (Due Nov 6)\
+3. Network Analysis Assignment (Due Nov 6)
     Identify or create a dataset of interest and explore it using a network analysis tool such as Gephi (<https://gephi.org/>) or Palladio (http://hdlab.stanford.edu/palladio).
-Further resources may be found on the [DH\@Berkeley site] and [this page created by Miriam Posner].
+Further resources may be found on the [DH@Berkeley site] and [this page created by Miriam Posner].

 #### Final Projects:
 Students may choose between **a)** writing a conventional seminar paper related to some aspect of our course readings; or **b)** crafting a formal proposal for a digital project that might be executed with a team of students during the spring semester.
 Guidelines for the proposal will be distributed later in the semester.